 To be featured in this series, submit a week’s worth of meal planning from your meal calendar — preferably with links to recipes if they can be found online, or names of cookbooks they were found in — to me by email: emily @ butterbeliever . com (minus the anti-spammy spaces.)
 Of course since we’re all about real, traditional food around here, your meals have got to be legit.
 So obviously, no toxic, fake, or super processed ingredients.
 If you’re not sure what counts as real food and what doesn’t, dig around here a little or just ask me.

 Your weekly meal plan could be as simple as just a list with days of the week and what you’re feeding your household for each day — breakfast, lunch, dinner, and hopefully even a few snacks or dessert thrown in there.
 Or you could get fancy, and submit an image from your meal calendar, or a spreadsheet, or whatever.
 We just wanna know what you eat!
 Oh and pictures are great too, if you have any you’d like to share.

 If your submission is chosen to be featured, you’ll get some goodies!

 - A free e-book.
 My very first e-book to be sold on the site is coming shortly, and each featured Meal Plan Monday submitter will be getting a free copy. (as soon as it’s ready!)
 It’ll be worth like, lots of money of course.

 - 10 bonus entries into the next giveaway.
 Whatever the next prize giveaway is here at BB, you’ll get 10 bonus entries for free!

 - Promotion of your blog or website.
 You’ll of course get a link and I’ll write you a little blurb, but you could also include links to your own recipes in your weekly meal plan!

-So, if you’d like to participate, send in your submissions and I’ll start posting them — and giving you your goodies, of course!
-I can’t wait to see what you’ve all got planned in your kitchens.
-See you back here next week!
+So, if you’d like to participate, send in your submissions for a chance to be featured!
+See you all back here next week!